d-bl/MAE-gf/docs/tricks.md

 <img alt="example" align="right" src="https://maetempels.github.io/MAE-gf/images_wt/gf-tctct.png">

 Groundforge has rules as which stitch-code gets what colour, according to the Belgian colour code.
 For the examples on these pages, the pair-diagrams will not always show the Belgian colour code, due to the following, illustrated with an example.
 Suppose, we wish to work on the example on the right.
 The whole stitch & twist in the middle can be specified several ways.
 We prefer to use `ctc B1=tctct`, see [here][ex-tctct].
-However, doing so, Groundforge colours this stitch in black in the pair-diagram (the left one).
+However, doing so, Groundforge colours this stitch in black in the pair-diagram.
 If we wish to see a red stitch, we have to use `ctc A1=ctcr A2=ctcr B1=ctct`, see [here][ex-ctct].

 Groundforge accepts only stitch-instructions with at least one cross.
 The instruction `A1=t` will be translated into `A1=ct`.